Netcracker/qubership-opensearch/docs/public/troubleshooting.md

 Actualize the `opensearch-secret-old` secret manually by specifying the credentials from the `opensearch-secret` secret.

-### Not yet initialized (you may need to run securityadmin)
+### OpenSearch Does Not Start with "Not yet initialized" Error

 ```
 [ERROR][o.o.s.a.BackendRegistry  ] [opensearch-2] Not yet initialized (you may need to run securityadmin)
 ```

+**Problem**:

 This error means the OpenSearch hasn't been properly initialized or configured.

+**Solution**:

-To resolve it you need restart OpenSearch pods only if the error doesn't disappear for a long time (more that 5 minutes after all pods are running).
-Because this error is Ok for some time when cluster is starting.
+Restart OpenSearch pods if the error persists for more than 5 minutes after running all pods.
+This error is normal during the OpenSearch cluster initialization phase.

 ## DBaaS Adapter Health